 Why Might IRS Challenge a Section 199A(i) Fiscal Year Change

-We think the whole confusion about how fiscal years affect the termination of Section 199A stems from a mistakenly applied regulation the Treasury wrote in 2018 and 2019 about when taxpayers could begin using the new deduction.
+Some confusion exists about how fiscal years affect the termination of Section 199A.
+That confusion stems from a mistakenly applied regulation the Treasury wrote in 2018 and 2019 about when taxpayers could begin using the new deduction.
 (The Section 199A deduction became law starting in 2018.)

 These original Treasury regulations for Section 199A said the Section 199A deduction looks at the year the fiscal year ends to determine whether a fiscal year starting in 2017 gets a Section 199A deduction in 2018.
 Somewhat surprisingly, the regulations gave taxpayers a full Section 199A deduction for these fiscal year partnerships and S corporations if their fiscal years ended in 2018.
-Even though a chunk of the fiscal year occured before 2018 when Section 199A became applicable.
+What was weird about this treatment?
+This approach gave taxpayers a Section 199A deduction on business income earned before Section 199A even became applicable.

-Quite frankly, initially we too thought that fiscal years starting in 2025—by the law the last year Section 199A would be applicable—would use the same approach.
-But upon rereading the statute, we now think that reading was clearly incorrect.
+Some commentators, including our firm, initially thought that fiscal years starting in 2025—by the law the last year Section 199A would be applicable—would use the same approach.
+In other words, that what mattered was when the fiscal year ended.
+Not when it started.
+But upon rereading the statute, we now realize that reading was clearly incorrect.
+(We’ve got a longer, rather technical explanation at our small business blog about this if you’re interested: Section 199A(i) Fiscal Year Change Extends Deduction.)